 If your company falls within one of the activities mentioned above, you must file a CNIE application that will authorize you to invest up to 100% of the share capital.
 The application should have a general description of the project, share capital budget, projected growth for the coming years, as well as a detailed summary explaining the type of employee training provided.
 Should the CNIE deem necessary, additional information can be requested.
 Upon receiving the request, you have a maximum of 15 labor days to respond before your application is closed.
 If your application is in order and was well received, the Mexican government will issue their decision within 40 working days.

 We wish you the best of luck in starting your business endeavors in Mexico.
 Should you need any assistance in regards to your Mexican investment, Biz Latin Hub Mexico will be glad to help you out.
-Get in touch with Alex here.
+Contact us now.